konveyor/analyzer-lsp/docs/incident_selector.md

 When this is used, **only** the incidents that have the variable of package.example.apps will be included.

-Some packages that would be incldued:
+Some packages that would be included:

 * com.example.apps.DAO
 * com.example.apps